Mackinac Bridge

 Envisioned since the 1880s, the bridge was designed by the engineer David B. Steinman and completed in 1957 only after many decades of struggles to begin construction.
+The bridge has since become an iconic symbol of the state of Michigan.

 Length

 The bridge opened on November 1, 1957, connecting two peninsulas linked for decades by ferries.
 At the time, the bridge was formally dedicated as the "world's longest suspension bridge between anchorages", allowing a superlative comparison to the Golden Gate Bridge, which has a longer center span between towers, and the San Francisco–Oakland Bay Bridge, which has an anchorage in the middle.